 Fluorescence emission of bacteria examined at a single excitation/emission wavelength pair

+Title here

-In fluorescence spectroscopy, one approach in sample analysis is the "peak picking" or measuring emission intensity at a certain wavelength, after excitation by another wavelength, lesser by magnitude.
-This method has been applied in many studies for the detection of microbial contamination of water, based on fluorescence of proteinaceous substances in the tryptophan-like-fluorescence (TLF) area (at the of 275±5 nm excitation and 360±10 nm emission (Baker et al., 2015; Bridgeman et al., 2015; Cumberland et al., 2012; Sorensen et al., 2018a; Sorensen et al., 2015; Sorensen et al., 2018b).
+In fluorescence spectroscopy, one approach in sample analysis is the 'peak picking' or measuring emission intensity at a certain wavelength, after excitation by another wavelength, lesser by magnitude.
+This method has been applied in many studies for the detection of microbial contamination of water, based on fluorescence of proteinaceous substances in the tryptophan-like-fluorescence (TLF) area at the of 275±5 nm excitation and 360±10 nm emission (Baker et al., 2015; Bridgeman et al., 2015; Cumberland et al., 2012; Sorensen et al., 2018a; Sorensen et al., 2015; Sorensen et al., 2018b).
 In these studies, the minimal detectable microbial concentration was equivalent to the 1-3 ppb concentration of free tryptophan.

 Calibration curve for tryptophan concentration